Brandy isn’t just back. She matters.

 “It gets those negative thoughts out, and after I embraced that, I started to recognize how honest I had become with myself,” she said.
 “You can’t fool yourself.
 My writing started to get deeper and deeper.”

 Then came her 2015 turn as the fame-seeking vixen Roxie Hart in “Chicago.”
 The discipline of Broadway’s grueling schedule locked the singer into focus.
 Performing eight shows a week was somehow freeing, and the fans waiting outside the stage door made the connection immediate.
 Her voice, she said, had never been more clear, the singing never more effortless.
-“If I can do this with Roxy,” she thought, “then you better be doing this with Brandy.”
+“If I can do this with Roxie,” she thought, “then you better be doing this with Brandy.”

 In the years following that career-defining moment, everything started to shift, much in the same way the entire world seems to be shifting now.
 We’ve been given time to reflect on the inequality, hurt and divisiveness that has been pervasive, Norwood said, and to “use our voices to change this world to the way it’s really meant for us to live it.”